-The final phase of renovations to Leonard Dining Hall is set to resume this spring and be complete by the end of 2023.
+The final phase of renovations to Leonard Dining Hall began this spring and will be complete by the end of 2023.

 The original renovation was announced in April 2021 and was to be done in two phases.

 Phase One completed in 2021, included rebuilding the truck delivery receiving area, storage expansion, and enclosing garbage facilities on the west side of the building along Collingwood Street, the construction of a new accessible entrance to the Leonard dining hall on the east side of the building plumbing, as well as electrical, and mechanical improvements.

 Phase Two will improve the facilities functionality, speed of service, increase menu offerings to accommodate the evolving needs of the diverse student population, and will enable improved operational waste collection systems.
 The work commenced in May 2023 and completion is expected in December 2023.